- Unfortunately for Windows 10 users, Cortana can no longer recognize songs since Grooze was discontinued

-Are you looking for a music recognition software?
-We share the best ones you can use in 2017.
+Are you looking for music recognition software?
+We share the best tools you can use in 2020.

 Sure you can type a few words on YouTube search, or Google search, but these bring up thousands, even millions of search results and sometimes the lyrics are similar to a different song, so you’d have to listen to each result to point out the specific on you wanted.

-This is where music recognition software comes in – to help you know exactly who sang the song, even the year if you like.
+This is where music recognition software comes in – to help you know exactly who sang the song, even the year.

 Here are the best music recognition software tools you can use that will take the hassle out of your online searches for both the artiste and/or lyrics.